 Steve is a singular fellow.
 He has traveled the universe, cured a myriad of diseases, and achieved world peace.
-All of this was accomplished by watching endless Seinfeld reruns.
+All of this was accomplished while watching endless Seinfeld reruns.

 Actually, he hasn’t done any of that…well, maybe the Seinfeld part.
 What he has done is the following:

 He began his career in finance, specifically, selling shares of stock to whomever would pick up the phone.
-After finding this really had nothing to do with finance, spending five years doing that, and failing miserably, he took a job in the next best thing; accounting!
-He was good at this, but what he determined he had a particular affinity for is programming computers.
-At this point, he has sold investments, counted other people’s money, and programmed computers.
+After finding this really had nothing to do with finance, he took a job in the next best thing; accounting!
+Debits equaled credits most days, but what he determined he had a particular affinity for was programming computers.
+He found this while writing VBA code to access DB2 tables and format the data in Excel (before the “data visualization” days).
+At this point, he had sold investments, counted other people’s money, and programmed computers.
 With me so far?
 He was so good at programming computers, that he decided to get an MBA in technology management.
 The program, while beneficial, really had very little to do with technology.
 However, it presented him with the unique opportunity to develop a relational database system from scratch.
-He programmed this in the C language, which in the mid 19090’s meant people stamped smart on your forehead.
-It actually was a pretty nice little system; it had triggers an referential integrity, although it didn’t support nested joins.
+He programmed this in the C language, which in the mid 1990’s meant people stamped smart on your forehead.
+It actually was a pretty nice little system; it had triggers and referential integrity, although it didn’t support nested joins.
 The SQL parser, oddly enough, was the hardest part about writing it.
-That was my capstone project, and is probably the single best thing I have ever done in my life as it relates to my career.
-I learned the nuances of memory management, thread management, network programming, and general futzing with what was then a heretical piece of software called Linux.
+That was his capstone project, and is probably the single best thing he had ever done in his life as it relates to his career.
+He learned the nuances of memory management, thread management, network programming, and general futzing with what was then a heretical piece of software called Linux.
 Side point of interest, it is pronounced lee-noox, if you have ever wondered, similar to Linus Torvalds, it’s creator.
 He spent a fair amount of time confirming this in the late 90’s.

 He then spent a four-year stint in what was then called “Big Five” consulting with PricewaterhouseCoopers.
 He started with Coopers & Lybrand, and was absorbed by the bigger entity, which became PwC.
 This was great experience, and was where he first worked with a technology called “Oracle”.
 This changed his career trajectory, as he thought he was moving in the direction of a business analyst given his undergraduate degree in finance.
 However, he found he was pretty good at managing someone else’s software.
 He began to call it OPS (other people’s stuff).
 Regardless, it’s a great database, and put food on the family table for many years.
 Like all things, he tore it apart as much as he could do given the fact it was, is, and always will be closed source.
 His Linuxery from the MBA project described earlier came in handy.
 In that, he had extended the Linux kernel to add something knows as “system calls”.
 You can google this, but that knowledge allowed him to understand Oracle software by using a then arcane utility called strace (this was before systemtap).
 To this day, he often uses it to understand software behavior.